swift-lexicon/lexicon/README.md

 # Lexicon: The Swift Parser Combinator

-Lexicon is a Swift parser library that enables developers to quickly develop complex parsers with great performance.
-With Lexicon, you can create modular parsers and combine them together to handle complex use-cases, all using result builders and an intuitive syntax!
+Lexicon is a Swift parser library that enables developers to quickly create complex parsers with great performance.
+With Lexicon, you can make modular parsers and combine them together to handle complicated use-cases, all using result builders and an intuitive syntax!

 Why use Lexicon?
 The main reason to prefer Lexicon over other Swift parsing libraries (there aren't that many) is that Lexicon was written from the ground up to provide consistent great performance without compromising on ease of use.
 This means that Lexicon parsers are easy to write and understand, while still executing faster than any other Swift parser library out there.